GSA/site-scanning-documentation/report-pages/candidate-report-pages.md

 * Table with all of the individual scores broken out and sortable
 * Mashup USWDS scores with Mobile Friendliness, Pagespeed Insights, Accessibility, etc.

+## TTS Digital Council
+* A USWDS dashboard for a list of websites maintained in a YML file like [this](https://github.com/GSA/machine-readable-TTS/blob/master/data/websites.yml) - [issue](https://github.com/18F/Spotlight/issues/650)
+* A DAP dashboard for a list of websites maintained in a YML file like [this](https://github.com/GSA/machine-readable-TTS/blob/master/data/websites.yml) - [issue](https://github.com/18F/Spotlight/issues/649)

 ## For OMB